Gravitational waves from binary black holes in a self-interacting scalar dark matter cloud: Equations of motion

 At the other end of the spectrum, if $r_a$ is much smaller than the typical size of galaxies, then solitons may have formed at early times before the formation of galaxies.
 In a manner similar to the formation of primordial BHs, this could lead to macroscopic dark matter objects with radii ranging from that of an asteroid to giant molecular clouds~\cite{Brax:2020oye}.
 Indeed, if the hierarchy of scales is sufficiently large, then many small solitons may be present within galactic halos.
 In this scenario, stellar-mass binary BH systems could happen to be embedded within such solitons.
 We shall investigate the impact of both types of solitons---galactic sized or smaller---on the motion of binary~BHs.

 Several assumptions have been made to render the calculations in this paper feasible.
 First, note that the sound speed of the dark matter fluid is given by~\cite{Brax:2019npi, Boudon:2022dxi} \be c_s^2 = \frac{\rho_0}{\rho_a} c^2, \ee as would be expected for a polytropic gas with index ${\gamma=2}$.
 We restrict ourselves to the nonrelativistic regime wherein ${c_s \ll c}$, and thus~${\rho_0 \ll \rho_a}$.
 We further limit our attention to the large-scalar-mass limit, \be m_\text{DM} > \frac{\hbar}{r_s c} = 7 \times 10^{-11} \left( \frac{m_{\rm BH}}{1 \, M_\odot} \right)^{-1}~\text{eV}, \ee where ${r_s \equiv 2\NewtonG m_\text{BH} / c^2}$ is the Schwarzschild radius of the larger of the two BHs embedded in the soliton.
 Taking this limit amounts to assuming that the scalar's de~Broglie and Compton wavelengths are smaller than the BH's horizon, and much smaller than the size of the soliton.
-The analytic formulas for the accretion rate and dynamical friction force that we use below were derived in Refs.~\cite{Brax:2019npi, Boudon:2022dxi, Boudon:2023} and are valid only when this holds.
+The analytic formulas for the accretion rate and dynamical friction force that we use below were derived in Refs.~\cite{Brax:2019npi, Boudon:2022dxi, Boudon:2023qbu} and are valid only when this holds.
 Conveniently, a by-product of this assumption is that the only dark matter parameters affecting the binary's motion are the two characteristic densities, $\rho_a$~and~$\rho_0$.

-As a BH moves inside such dark matter solitons, it slows down because of two effects, the accretion of dark matter and the dynamical friction with the dark matter environment.
-We describe these effects in the next two sections.
+As a BH moves inside such dark matter solitons, it slows down because of the accretion of dark matter and the dynamical friction with the dark matter environment.
+In addition, it feels the gravitational potential of the dark matter cloud.
+We describe these effects in the next three sections.